race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 2. Update metadata
 3. Update laps (see below)
 4. Download selected laps
-5. Show only personal best laps
+5. Show only personal best laps (checkable)
+6. Show only laps from the current iRacing season (checkable)

 ## Authorization